 Working from Home

 Staff members should continue to work remotely unless they are specifically notified by their manager or supervisor that they are being required to return to campus to work.
-The university will return staff members to campus in phases, as outlined on Yale’s COVID-19 website.

 We encourage faculty who are over age 65, and faculty or teaching fellows who have underlying health conditions, to teach from home.